alsalafiyyah/alsalafiyyah.github.io/_posts/wahhabism/2020-08-14-green-dome.md

 ---
 layout: post
-title: "The dome on the grave of the Prophet is no pretext"
 publisher: "alsalafiyyah@icloud.com"
+title: The dome on the grave of the Prophet is no pretext
 hijri: Dhul-Hijjah 24, 1441
+date: 2020-08-14
 locale: en
 note: false
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_864/nour_86402.mp3
 lang: en
 active: wahhabi
+category: [fatwas,audios-wahhabism,manhaj]
 excerpt: "They say that Muhammad Ibn Abdul-Wahhab removed all the domes, with the exception of that dome; namely, the dome of the Prophet (peace be upon him)."
 muftis:
   shaykh: